 I also went back there in 2022 and started by the South and Thakhek loop, Ventiane and Vang Vieng: See “Visit Laos after CoVid“.

 Arrived in Luang Prabang after a 2 days boat trip from the Thai border, I met Rafica and we passed the night taking drinks in one of the Mekong river side.
 Every evening there’s a market on Sisavangvong Road full of clothes, “artisanal stuff” and other touristics items.
 The hotel where we stayed also offer a relaxing view on the river and on the small wooden bridge.
 We enjoyed one day around the city and its temples, including the most touristic sunset I saw in my life : on the Mount Phou Si.

 The day after we rented a scooter to go to the famous Kuang Si waterfalls in the south.
 Our hotel offered a tour for 40000kip but we prefered to have our freedom and pay 110.000 the scooter (90.000 the semi automatic).
-So after 1h ride on a quite damaged road, we arrived to the entrance where you pay 20.000Kip and have access to a bear preservation center, before discovering the shinning blue waters of the river.
+So after 1h ride, we arrived to the entrance where you pay 5000 for the parking and 25.000Kip the entrance.
+You have access to a bear preservation center, before discovering the shinning blue waters of the river.
 The minerals of the stone give to the water this magic colour, and you can find different swimming areas and a trek way to go up the biggest waterfall.
 After more than one hour walking there, we took back our scooter to go to the « cave and spring water restaurant » we saw on our way.